matkoch/MassTransit/docs/usage/riders/eventhub.md

 | CheckpointMessageCount | Checkpoint every X messages                           | 5000
 | MessageLimit           | Checkpointer buffer size without blocking consumption | 10000

-> Please note, each topic partition has it's own checkpointer and configuration is applied to partition and not to entire topic.
+> Please note, each topic partition has its own checkpointer and configuration is applied to partition and not to the entire topic.

-During graceful shutdown Checkpointer will try to "checkpoint" all already consumed messages.
+During the graceful shutdown, Checkpointer will try to "checkpoint" all already consumed messages.
 Force shutdown should be avoided to prevent multiple consumption for the same message.

 #### Scalability
 Riders are designed with performance in mind, handling each topic partition withing separate threadpool.
-As well, allowing to scale-up consumption within same partition by using PartitionKey, as long as keys are different they will be processed concurrently and all this **without** sacrificing ordering.
+As well, allowing to scale-up consumption within same partition by using PartitionKey, as long as keys are different, they will be processed concurrently and all this **without** sacrificing ordering.

 | Name                    | Description                                                                                                                                                                      | Default |
 |:------------------------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:-----|